zabbix/ansible-collection/plugins/README.md

 Zabbix Plugins
 =================

-This file contains description, available arguments and examples of working with plugins and modules from official Zabbix collection.
+This file contains a description, available arguments, and examples of working with plugins and modules from the official Zabbix collection.

 The following plugins are supported:
 - [HTTP API](#http-api-plugin)